General Data Protection Regulation (GDPR): What Do You Need to Do

 - Adherence to approved codes of conduct and certification schemes as they emerge.

-Virtuoso Legal are also preparing an assistance package for companies looking to get a headstart in their compliance journey.
+Virtuoso Legal are also preparing an assistance package for companies looking to complete their compliance journey.

 If this is something that interests you please email Martin, by clicking the button below.